SAP-samples/ui5-typescript-walkthrough/steps/04/README.md

 Putting all our UI into the `index.ts` file will very soon result in a messy setup and there is quite a bit of work ahead of us.
 So let’s do a first modularization by putting the `sap/m/Text` control into a dedicated `view`.

-When working with OpenUI5, we recommend the use of XML, as this produces the most readable code and will force us to separate the view declaration from the controller logic.
+When working with OpenUI5, we recommend the use of XML views, as this produces the most readable code and will force us to separate the view declaration from the controller logic.
 Yet the look of our UI will not change.

 &nbsp;
 ***